jeetbhardiya/jeetbhardiya/README.md

 - 👋 Hi, I’m @jeetbhardiya
-- 👀 I’m interested in Web Development, Android Application Development and IoT
+- 👀 I’m interested in Salesforce Development, Android Application Development and IoT
-- 🌱 I’m currently learning Web Development and Android Application Development
+- 🌱 I’m currently learning Salesforce and Conga ecosystem, Web Development and Android Application Development
-- 💞️ I’m looking to collaborate on any of the above
+- 🤝 I’m looking to collaborate on any of the above
 - 📫 How to reach me.
 Email: bhardiyajeet@gmail.com

 <!---